Poster Printer FAQ

 A: No, but we can help you design it yourself.
 If you are interested in having your poster designed for you, you may want to check out Biomedical Art & Design (http://www.med.upenn.edu/art/, 215-898-0874), located on campus in room 79D of the John Morgan Building.
 They provide professional poster design and custom drawing services for a fee.
 Samples are available on their website.

 You can also download templates for creating your poster in PowerPoint.
 This saves you a lot time in designing your poster, but can lead to a "cookie-cutter" poster which will look like everyone else's.
-You can find free templates for common poster sizes online at places like PosterPresentations.com, Genigraphics.com, or PosterSession.com.
-Search Google for additional templates.
+The Biomedical Library has created Penn-themed PowerPoint Templates you can download and use.
+You can find additional free templates for common poster sizes online at places like PosterPresentations.com, Genigraphics.com, or PosterSession.com.
+Or search Google for additional templates.

 - Q: Can I trim my poster?